AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 If your Administrator has enabled the Auto-apply policy functionality, any document you create or edit is automatically protected when you save the document.

 If Auto-apply policy is enabled, Document Security Extension for Microsoft&reg; Office prompts you to log in to the Document Security server.
-You must provide your Username and Password to be authenticated by the server.
+Enter your Username and Password so the server can authenticate you.
 If you have provided the correct log-in credentials, the document is saved and protected.

 >[!NOTE]
 >
 >If you cannot log in to Document Security, the document may or may not be saved.
-This depends on how your Administrator has configured the Auto-apply policy.
+This situation depends on how your Administrator has configured the Auto-apply policy.
 Check with the Administrator about how documents are handled in this situation.

 ### Synchronizing for offline access {#synchronizing-for-offline-access}

 Policies can allow you to open files while you are offline and not connected to Document Security.
 You must have previously logged in to Document Security to establish your credentials with the server before you can work offline.
-If you plan to work with files offline, it is recommended that you synchronize with Document Security before you disconnect to ensure that the policy settings for your files are up to date with the server.
-It is recommended that you also open the file online once before you open it offline.
+If you plan to work with files offline, Adobe recommends that you synchronize with Document Security.
+Do so before you disconnect to ensure that the policy settings for your files are up to date with the server.
+Adobe also recommends that you open the file online once before you open it offline.
 If you do not open the file once online or synchronize with the server, you may still be able to use policy-protected files while offline.
 However, the offline lease period must not have expired, and the policy settings for the file must not have changed since you last synchronized manually or automatically with the server.

 Do the following: